 “The Persian Garden” is, in fact, nine gardens in different parts of Iran:

 However, the number of these gardens in the country is greater.
 What is interesting is the different climatic conditions of the provinces where the gardens are built-in.
 This diversity indicates the flexibility of design and construction of the Persian garden.
 Apart from this climate-diversity feature, the Persian garden is considered to reflect the Persian culture in the form of geometric and symbolic representation.
 “The Persian style of garden designing,” which is said to be dated back to 6th century BC, and has its roots in the garden of Pasargadae built under the command of Cyrus the Great has, according to UNESCO, “become a prototype for the geometrically-designed garden layout, diffused across the world.”

 The layout is generally composed of four sections called Chahar Bagh (Four Gardens).
 This quadratic pattern symbolizes the four natural elements (heavens, water, earth and plants) in the holy book of the Zoroastrians.
 Water has a significant place in this architectural model, playing a double role in irrigation and ornamentation.
 A variety of trees and plants are also arranged in the Persian garden, including Cedar.
 The aesthetic order of plants and trees integrates the exquisite ornamental schemes of buildings generally constructed in these gardens.
 The harmony and compatibility achieved in the design of the Persian garden also have an influence on the development of other aspects of Persian culture: the literature and poetry, the carpet, the miniature and the music.
-Therefore, it can be said that the Persian garden is not solely a matter of design and mastery, it is, most importantly, a matter of combination of natural elements with manmade components to create, according to Unesco, a unique artistic achievement that reflects the ideals of art, philosophical, symbolic and religious concepts.”
+Therefore, it can be said that the Persian garden is not solely a matter of design and mastery, it is, most importantly, a matter of the combination of natural elements with manmade components to create, according to UNESCO, a unique artistic achievement that reflects the ideals of art, philosophical, symbolic and religious concepts.”